confluentinc/cp-ansible/docs/VARIABLES.md

 ***

+### all_components_copy_files

+Use to copy files from control node to all components hosts.
+Set to list of dictionaries with keys: source_path (full path of file on control node) and destination_path (full path to copy file to).
+Optionally specify directory_mode (default: '750') and file_mode (default: '640') to set directory and file permissions.

+Default:  []

 ### kerberos_configure

 Boolean to configure Kerberos krb5.conf file, must also set kerberos.realm, kerberos.kdc_hostname, kerberos.admin_hostname, where kerberos is a dictionary.
 Optional variables: kerberos.kdc_port (default: 88), kerberos.admin_port (default: 749)